jankaszel/hyperwell-thesis/chapters/related-work.md

 P2P systems such as the file sharing systems introduced above establish less control structures and less authority: All peers in a network are alike and transmit data directly.
 This kind of topology is depicted in the third architecture of @fig:related:architectures.

-Comparing to the way computers communicate in the web, there are no definite sources of authority, and hence knowledge, on where to find which piece of data—a web browser can simply translate a domain name such as `eff.org` via the Dynamic Name System (DNS) into an IP address, connect to the respective machine via TCP/IP, and request data via the Hypertext Transfer Protocol (HTTP).
+Comparing to the way computers communicate in the web, there are no definite sources of authority, and hence knowledge, on where to find which piece of data—a web browser can simply translate a domain name such as `eff.org` via the Dynamic Name System (DNS) into an IP address, connect to the respective machine via TCP/IP, and request data via the Hypertext Transport Protocol (HTTP).
 Consequently, it boils down to three particular issues for decentralized systems:
 * Discovery: Where to find particular pieces of data?
 * Validity: As datasets are distributed among several nodes in the network,
 * Authority